 Even if you don’t know exactly what this type of marketing is, chances are you’ve seen and probably even engaged in a marketing funnel many times.
 Classic marketing funnels include free-courses, webinars, and guides.
 Does that sound familiar?
 Think back to that free course you downloaded awhile back

-Most of you reading this have gone through a marketing funnel even if you didn’t know that is what it was.
+Most of you reading this have gone through a marketing sales funnel even if you didn’t know that is what it was.
 Marketing funnels are everywhere, and they are an extremely important marketing tactic that can help brands grow and attract new website users.
-This article is a comprehensive guide to marketing funnels and it may even debunk some myths you’d thought to be true about marketing.
+This article is a comprehensive guide to the different types of funnels and it may even debunk some myths you’d thought to be true about marketing.
 Before diving into the strategy behind these funnels, let’s first define marketing sales funnel and how these digital marketing services can improve your marketing strategy.

 What Is A Marketing Funnel?

 A marketing funnel is a collection of stages that prospective customers move through with the first stage being the awareness stage.
-Marketing funnels were designed to push these potential customers through the buyer’s journey to ultimately purchase a brand’s products or services.
+The different types of funnels were designed to push these potential customers through the buyer’s journey to ultimately purchase a brand’s products or services.

 Related: What Is A Marketing Funnel?

-Throughout this journey, a brand needs to nurture the audience and continue to send them through the phases.
+Throughout the different sales funnel stages, a brand needs to nurture the audience and continue to send them through the different funnel steps.
 A marketing funnel is the process of trying to convert those audience members into a customer and then convince them to continue to purchase products, ie. become a repeat purchaser and brand advocate.